AG-Systems/DesktopApps/README.md

 4. If you need any help, please issue me a report.
 In the future I am going to make it much easier to find it.

+#Current version

+AurigaSpectator:

+Version: V0.1-Alpha

+Issues: Crashes after 10 secounds

+What needs to be done for it to be finished:
+Fix the crashes
+Maybe add about and help and be finished.

+Physics Calculator

+Version: V0.01-Alpha

+Issues:
+None at the moment

+What needs to be done for it to be finsihed:
+Add a help section, and make it so it can work with different algorithms.
+Make it look better.
+Make it noob friendlier

 ## About